Rails-Designer/perron-site/app/content/articles/resources.md

 end
 ```

-If you want to validate your frontmatter, you need them calleable directly from the class, as seen above using `delegate`.
+If you want to validate your frontmatter, make them callable in the class, as seen above using `delegate`.

 ## `@resource` instance

-In a `show` action, the resource (e.g. `Content::Post`) is expected to be set at `@resource`.
-For example:
+In a `show` action, a resource instance variable is expected to be set.
 ```ruby
 class Content::PostsController < ApplicationController
   def show